BELOW ARE THE 2021 POOL RULES. PLEASE BE SURE TO ACCEPT THE POOL RULES ON YOUR WILD APRICOT MEMBERSHIP ACCOUNT.

 All injuries which occur on the premises must be reported immediately to the pool manager.
 The cost of damage to the Association property will be charged to the member responsible.
 The Association will not be responsible for loss of or damage to personal property.

 SECTION 10 - PARKING AREA

 It is requested that members park on the Association parking lot and refrain from parking on the street whenever possible.

 Overnight parking is prohibited on the parking lot throughout the year.

 SECTION 11 - SPECIAL USE OF PVRA FACILITIES

-- Members can schedule use of the Association facilities for private parties as authorized by the by-laws.
+Members can schedule use of the Association facilities for private parties as authorized by the by-laws.
 Private parties must be approved by the Board.
-Details on the current fee rates and requirements for private parties can be found at https://www.pvrec.org/pool-rental-request.
+For details on the current fee rates and requirements for private parties please email firstname.lastname@example.org.